An Approach

 Example 1.
 Let the following be the equation of motion:

-Let t be measured in seconds and s in meters.
+Let t be measured in minutes and s in meters.
+And let 10:05 AM correspond to t = 0.

-b) What is the instantaneous velocity at the end of 10 seconds?
+a) What is the instantaneous velocity at 10:05 AM?

 Answer. ds